-Obviously, the best furniture paints can also be used on all sorts of items – like kitchen cabinetry and doors too – so it's always useful to keep a couple of tins on standby for DIY jobs.
-If you're thinking of redecorating be sure to check out our guide to the best kitchen cupboard paint too.
+What's even better is that the best furniture paints can be used across your home too, from cabinetry to doors, to spruce things up.
+Why not keep a couple of tins handy for when that feeling of inspiration strikes?
+If you're already in the redecorating mood, then be sure to check out our best kitchen cupboard paint too.

 Otherwise, get your paintbrush in hand and read on for the best paint for furniture...